 Chemical Peels when breastfeeding

 Superficial and medium depth chemical peels do not lead to absorption into the body, as long as care is taken around mucosal surfaces such as the mouth and eyelids.
 Therefore, we can be confident that routine cosmetic peels are safe during breastfeeding.
 Peels containing high concentrations of salicylic acid (including Jessner’s peels) and TCA are not recommended for use in pregnancy but can be used safely when breastfeeding.
+Because we have such high UV levels in Australia, these are peels that are most appropriate in winter.

 Anti-Wrinkle Injections & Dermal Fillers when breastfeeding